pandoc-jp/pandoc-doc-ja/users-guide.rst

 Structuring the slide show
 --------------------------

-By default, the *slide level* is the highest header level in the hierarchy that is followed immediately by content, and not another header, somewhere in the document.
-In the example above, level 1 headers are always followed by level 2 headers, which are followed by content, so 2 is the slide level.
+By default, the *slide level* is the highest heading level in the hierarchy that is followed immediately by content, and not another heading, somewhere in the document.
+In the example above, level-1 headings are always followed by level-2 headings, which are followed by content, so the slide level is 2.
 This default can be overridden using the ``--slide-level`` option.

 The document is carved up into slides according to the following rules:

 -  A horizontal rule always starts a new slide.

--  A header at the slide level always starts a new slide.
+-  A heading at the slide level always starts a new slide.

--  Headers *below* the slide level in the hierarchy create headers *within* a slide.
+-  Headings *below* the slide level in the hierarchy create headings *within* a slide.

--  Headers *above* the slide level in the hierarchy create “title slides,” which just contain the section title and help to break the slide show into sections.

--  Content *above* the slide level will not appear in the slide show.
+-  Headings *above* the slide level in the hierarchy create “title slides,” which just contain the section title and help to break the slide show into sections.
+Non-slide content under these headings will be included on the title slide (for HTML slide shows) or in a subsequent slide with the same title (for beamer).

 -  A title page is constructed automatically from the document’s title block, if present.
 (In the case of beamer, this can be disabled by